-There are many available online resources for learning about data management plans.
+There are several available online resources for learning about data management plans.
 The three sites below are the best developed collections of tools to help researchers write their data management plans.

 The California Digital Library’s DMP Tool